 - 1/2 teaspoon salt

 - 1/3 cup (5 Tablespoons; 80g) unsalted butter, melted and slightly cooled

 - 1 cup (200g) granulated sugar

 - 2 large eggs, at room temperature

-- Preheat oven to 425F degrees.
-Spray your muffin tin of choice with non-stick spray or line with muffin liners.
+- Preheat oven to 425°F (218°C).
+Generously grease a jumbo 6-count muffin pan with butter or nonstick spray (nonstick spray recommended) or line with muffin liners.
 Set aside.

 - Whisk the flour, baking powder, baking soda, salt, and cinnamon (if using) together in a large bowl.
 Set aside.

 - Whisk the melted butter, oil, sugar, and eggs together until combined.
 Then whisk in the sour cream, milk, and vanilla extract.
 Mixture will be pale yellow.
 Pour wet ingredients into dry ingredients and fold together with a rubber spatula or wooden spoon until completely combined.
 Use a whisk to rid any large lumps of flour, if needed.
 Avoid overmixing.
 The batter will be thick.
 Fold in the blueberries.